jesusrobles101/Hands-On-Network-Configuration-Project-in-Juniper/README.md

 ## Introduction

-Good morning/afternoon.
-Today, I'd like to present a network configuration project I recently completed using Juniper Mist Wired Assurance.
 This project demonstrates my practical skills in cloud-based network management, switch configuration, and implementation of various networking protocols.

 ## Project Overview
 - Objective: Set up and configure a small campus network using Juniper Mist Wired Assurance